About the scheme

 - functional knowledge in a range of business areas

-- a capacity to form independent judgements and a willingness to constructively challenge.
+- a capacity to form independent judgments and a willingness to constructively challenge.

-Individuals prequalified as a chair, in addition, possess leadership and communication abilities along with knowledge of governance, internal audit and risk management.
+Individuals prequalified as a chair, in addition, have leadership and communication abilities along with knowledge of governance, internal audit and risk management.